BijanSeif/OpenSRANE_Documentation/docs/_sources/user/ModelingStepsDiagram.rst.txt

 Linked Modeling Steps
 ---------------------

-In the following, the steps that showed in the :ref:`ModelStpFig` will be explain more and the related document page is linked for more convinient users access.
+In the following, the steps that showed in the :ref:`ModelStpFig` will be explain more and the related document page is linked for more convenient users access.

    * **Start**:
       To start modeling it is highly recommended that using :ref:`wipe <wipe>` command clear all defined objects that may exist in the memory.
    * **Define Recorders**:
-      To save the analysis results it is important that user using one of the existing recorders methods in :ref:`Recorders <Recorders>`, define the recorder/s objects and in this way the way of recording results will be specifiy for the software.
+      To save the analysis results it is important that user using one of the existing recorders methods in :ref:`Recorders <Recorders>`, define the recorder/s objects and in this way the way of recording results will be specif y for the software.
    * **Define Hazard**:
       Usign :ref:`Hazard <hazSPK>` subpackage, user should define hazard curve for the software.
 Currently earthquake command exist and user could define seismic hazard curve for software.
    * **Define Date And Time**: